-Designed as a model garden by landscape architect Dennis Preston, the Curator's House Vegetable and Herb garden demonstrates a number of techniques to best utilise a small garden space.
+Designed as a model garden by landscape architect Dennis Preston, the Curator's Garden demonstrates a number of techniques to best utilise a small garden space.
 A formal vegetable garden sits in raised beds, crops are rotated seasonally, flowers companion vegetables in the potager garden and fruit trees are trained to grow in creative directions.

 Garden and restaurant staff collaborate and work together to create a sustainable environment where visitors can be inspired by the possibilities of a small garden.